Here's what we're reading, recommending, and revisiting this week.

 Until then (and anytime you're in need), the archives are available.

-Next Tuesday, we'll continue with season 2, episode 8, "Collision."
-Tomorrow, we're kicking off a new series watch: A Man on the Inside.
+Next Tuesday, we'll continue with season 2, episode 14, "One of Them."
+Tomorrow, we're back with our sitcom, A Man on the Inside.

 Until then (and anytime you're in need), the archives are available.

-Next Wednesday, we'll continue with season 1, episode 2, "The Man Who Knew Too Much About Bridges."
+Next Wednesday, we'll watch the season 1 finale, "The Spy Who Came in from the Cold."
 We'll be back tomorrow with our weekly roundup.

-Next Tuesday, we'll continue with season 2, episode 7, "The Other 48 days."
-Tomorrow, we're kicking off a new series watch: A Man on the Inside.
+Next Tuesday, we'll continue with season 2, episode 13, "The Long Con."
+Tomorrow, we're back with our sitcom, A Man on the Inside.

 Here's what we're reading, recommending, and revisiting this week.